Enver Hoxha: Relations with China

-At the start of Albania's Third Five-year Plan, China offered Albania a loan of $125 million which would be used to build twenty-five chemical, electrical and metallurgical plants in accordance with the Plan.
-However, the nation discovered that the task of completing these building projects was difficult, because Albania's relations with its neighbors were poor and because matters were also complicated by the long distance between Albania and China.
+At the start of Albania's third five-year plan, China offered Albania a loan of $125 million, which would be used to build twenty-five chemical, electrical and metallurgical plants in accordance with the plan.
+However, the nation discovered that the task of completing these building projects was difficult because Albania's relations with its neighbors were poor and because matters were also complicated by the long distance between Albania and China.
 Unlike Yugoslavia or the USSR, China had less economic influence on Albania during Hoxha's rule.
 During the previous fifteen years (1946–1961), at least 50% of Albania's economy was dependent on foreign commerce.

-By the time the 1976 Constitution was promulgated, Albania had mostly become self-sufficient but it lacked modern technology.
-Ideologically, Hoxha found that Mao's initial views were in line with Marxism-Leninism, due to his condemnation of Nikita Khrushchev's alleged revisionism and his condemnation of Yugoslavia.
-The financial aid which China provided to Albania was interest-free and it did not have to be repaid until Albania could afford to do so.
+By the time the 1976 constitution was promulgated, Albania had mostly become self-sufficient, but it lacked modern technology.
+Ideologically, Hoxha found that Mao's initial views were in line with Marxism–Leninism due to his condemnation of Khrushchev's alleged revisionism and his condemnation of Yugoslavia.
+The financial aid which China provided to Albania was interest-free, and it did not have to be repaid until Albania could afford to do so.

 China never intervened in Albania's economic output, and Chinese technicians and Albanian workers both worked for the same wages.
-Albanian newspapers were reprinted in Chinese newspapers and they were also read on Chinese radio, and Albania led the movement to give the People's Republic of China a seat on the UN Security Council.
+Albanian newspapers were reprinted in Chinese newspapers, and they were also read on Chinese radio, and Albania led the movement to give the People's Republic of China a seat on the UN Security Council.
 During this period, Albania became the second largest producer of chromium in the world, which China considered important.
-Strategically, the Adriatic Sea was attractive to China, because China hoped that it could gain more allies in Eastern Europe through Albania - a hope which was misplaced.
+Strategically, the Adriatic Sea was attractive to China because China hoped that it could gain more allies in Eastern Europe through Albania - a hope which was misplaced.
 Zhou Enlai visited Albania in January 1964.
 On 9 January, "The 1964 Sino-Albanian Joint Statement" was signed in Tirana.
 The statement said of relations between socialist countries: